Redless/jekyll-now/_posts/2021-1-30-legends-of-runeterra-endure-aggro-guide.md

 __Wraithcaller:__

 This is a higher-end guy you can run.
-It's great value, two bodies, and it can be very strong if you levelup Kalista and then summon it over and over again.
+It's great value, two bodies, and it can be very strong if you level up Kalista and then summon it over and over again.
 But it's worse if you run Battle Rage because it needs SI allegiance, and it's also a card that gets better the more of it you run.
 I am not sure about this card.

 __Splinter Soul:__